raajthakur1/Thakur-Raaj-Portfolio/docs/courses/senior_engineering/capstone.md

 **Total: $578.31**

+Note: specific propellers have not been chosen yet, so I have not included them here.
+I will update the pricing and parts list when I choose them.

 **Electronic Components**

 All electronic components are available on DigiKey except the bare PCB, which was ordered from JLCPCB.
 A PDF with specific part numbers is available under the [**Quick Downloads** header](#quick-downloads).